-Figure 114.
+Figure 115.
 The Advanced / UDPXY page.

 To enable the application, move the Enable switch to the right.
+When the application is enabled, the IGMP Proxy function is automatically disabled.

 Upon that the following fields are displayed on the page:

 Parameter Description Port The port of the router which the UDPXY application uses.
 Maximum client number Maximum number of devices from the router's LAN which will be served by the application.
 Buffer size for incoming data Size of intermediate buffer for received data.
 By default, the minimum acceptable value is specified.
 Buffer size for data transferred to client Size of intermediate buffer for transmitted data.
 By default, the minimum acceptable value is specified.